Filter by category:

 4. Avoid unwittingly reinforcing any unwanted behaviour.
 Some dogs may, for example, become more vocal and whine, stop eating or follow you around the house.
 Avoid making a big fuss about this; instead focus on reinforcing good behaviour.
 You can redirect your dog’s attention by keeping Fido busy with food puzzle toys, hide and seek games and so on.

-5. Highly social dogs may enjoy having a new companion.
-If your dog is very sociable and seemingly enjoys the company of others, then you may want to consider getting another pet.
-However, take a common sense approach: consider your home situation – ask yourself how much time you have to invest in training a new pet and the additional costs; consider the personalities of your surviving pet[s] so you can make an informed decision on the ‘best-match’ for your household; and ensure introductions plus interactions are well-managed.
+5. Highly social dogs may enjoy having a new walking/play companion.
+If your dog is very sociable and seemingly enjoys the company of others, then consider arranging playdates with a well-balanced dog friend.
+This companion can offer support and welcome distraction.
+Some owners may even consider getting a new companion.
+However, take a common sense approach with this: consider your home situation – ask yourself how much time you have to invest in training a new pet and the additional costs; consider the personalities of your surviving pet[s] so you can make an informed decision on the ‘best-match’ for your household; and ensure introductions plus interactions are well-managed.
 After all, there is no such thing as an ‘instant friend’.

 Case study: Lizzie Lewis – Spike & Ted